 7.1.
 Evolution from OGC Web Services

 OGC Web Service (OWS) standards implement a Remote-Procedure-Call-over-HTTP architectural style using XML for payloads.
 This was the state-of-the-art when OGC Web Services (OWS) were originally designed in the late 1990s.
-However, times have changed.
+However, technology has evolved.
 New Resource-Oriented APIs have begun to replace Service-Oriented Web Services.
 And new OGC API standards are under development to provide API alternatives to the OWS standards.

-OGC API (OAPI) Common specifies the common kernel of this API approach to services that follows the current Web architecture.
-In particular, the W3C/OGC best practices for sharing Spatial Data on the Web as well as the W3C best practices for sharing Data on the Web.
+OGC API (OAPI) Common specifies the common kernel of the OGC API approach to services that follows the current Web architecture.
+In particular, the recommendations as defined in the W3C/OGC best practices for sharing Spatial Data on the Web as well as the W3C best practices for sharing Data on the Web.

-Beside the general alignment with the architecture of the Web (e.g., consistency with HTTP/HTTPS, hypermedia controls), another goal for OGC API standards is modularization.
+In addition to the general alignment with the architecture of the Web (e.g., consistency with HTTP/HTTPS, hypermedia controls), another goal for OGC API standards is modularization.
 This goal has several facets:

 Clear separation between common core requirements and more resource specific capabilities.
-This document specifies the core or common requirements that are relevant for almost everyone who wants to build a spatial API.
+The OGC API-Common Standard specifies the core or common requirements that may be relevant to almost anyone who wants to build a spatial API.
 Additional capabilities that several communities are using today will be specified as extensions to the Common API.

 Technologies that change more frequently are decoupled and specified in separate modules ("conformance classes" in OGC terminology).
 This enables, for example, the use/re-use of new encodings for spatial data or API descriptions.

 Modularization is not just about a single "service".
-OGC APIs will provide building blocks that can be reused in APIs in general.
+OGC APIs can provide building blocks that can be reused in APIs in general.
 In other words, a server supporting the OGC-Feature API should not be seen as a standalone service.
-Rather it should be viewed as a collection of API building blocks which together implement API-Feature capabilities.
-A corollary of this is that it should be possible to implement an API that simultaneously conforms to conformance classes from the Feature, Coverage, and other OGC Web API standards.
+Rather, this server should be viewed as a collection of API building blocks which together implement API-Feature capabilities.
+A corollary of this is that it should be possible to implement an API that simultaneously conforms to conformance classes from the Feature, Coverage, and other current or future OGC Web API standards.

 Implementations of OGC API Common are intended to support two different approaches for how clients can use the API.

-In the first approach, clients are implemented with knowledge about this standard and its resource types.
+In the first approach, clients are implemented with knowledge about the API-Common Standard and its resource types.
 The clients navigate the resources based on this knowledge and based on the responses provided by the API.
-The API definition may be used to determine details, e.g., on filter parameters, but this may not be necessary depending on the needs of the client.
+The API definition may be used to determine details, such as filter parameters, but this may not be necessary depending on the needs of the client.
 These are clients that are in general able to use multiple APIs as long as they implement OGC API Common.

-The other approach targets developers that are not familiar with the OGC API standards, but want to interact with spatial data provided by an API that happens to implement OGC API Common.
-In this case the developer will study and use the API definition, typically an OpenAPI document, to understand the API and implement client code to interact with the API.
-This assumes familiarity with the API definition language and the related tooling, but it should not be necessary to study the OGC API standards.
+The other approach targets developers that are not familiar with the OGC API standards but who want to interact with spatial data provided by an API that happens to implement OGC API Common.
+In this case, the developer will study and use the API definition, typically an OpenAPI document, to understand the API and implement client code to interact with the API.
+This assumes familiarity with the API definition language and the related tooling but the developer should not necessarily have to study the OGC API standards.

 7.2.
 Encodings